 All these rights, more or less, speak about the prohibition of child labor, encourage child education, and protect each child as they are our future.
 Recently HRD took the initiative to assign UID for every child in rural and urban areas so that the benefits that is passed through Child Related Programs can be appropriately passed and managed.

 - Children’s Rights under the Constitution

 - Educational Schemes for Children

 - National Commission for Protection of Child Rights (NCPCR)

 - Child Labour (Prohibition & Regulation) Act, 1986

 - International Programme on the Elimination of Child Labour (IPEC)

 But these rights as encrypted in constitutional books have been saved there only.
 Very few of us have realized or rather understood its meaning.
-We often see children begging on roads and streets, or pulling rickshaws or working at many of our homes or as daily wage labours but we hardly raise our voice.
-We need to speak out.
-We need to fight for a better India and stop exploiting these innocent flowers.
+We often see children begging on roads and streets or pulling rickshaws or working at many of our homes or as daily wage labors, but we hardly raise our voice.
+We need to speak out and fight for a better India and stop exploiting these innocent flowers.